 - 8. Apply software engineering design principles to the development of robust software that is easy to understand, test and maintain. - 9.
 Design, implement and deploy web-based applications that meet the needs of their target users. - 10.
 Specify, design and implement programming languages. - 11.
 Explain the key principles underpinning the design of modern computer and communication systems. - 12.
 Describe formal computational models that underpin Computing and use these to explain the limitations of computers. - 13.
 Explain the relevant laws that impact on the practice of computing. - 14.
-Demonstrate effective teamwork in the management and delivery of complex projects. - 15.
-Communicate effectively, both orally and in writing, as part of a team.
+Demonstrate effective teamwork in the management and delivery of complex projects.

-On completion of the BEng, all the ILOs above and...
+On completion of the third year, all the ILOs above and...

-- 16. Design, engineer and extend complex computer-based systems that are fit for purpose using core Computing knowledge and appropriate state-of-the-art technology, methods and thinking. - 17.
-Develop computer-based systems in a manner that respects relevant legal, social, ethical and other professional practices. - 18.
-Select and apply appropriate methods, techniques and tools to ensure correctness, security, reliability, performance, and maintainability of computer-based systems. - 19.
-Apply mathematical methods and scientific reasoning to novel computing-related problems. - 20.
-Demonstrate effective application of Computing in scientific, engineering and industrial domains, as an individual. - 21.
-Communicate effectively, both orally and in writing, as individuals .
+- 15. Design, engineer and extend complex computer-based systems that are fit for purpose using core Computing knowledge and appropriate state-of-the-art technology, methods and thinking. - 16.
+Develop computer-based systems in a manner that respects relevant legal, social, ethical and other professional practices. - 17.
+Select and apply appropriate methods, techniques and tools to ensure correctness, security, reliability, performance, and maintainability of computer-based systems.

+- 18. Apply mathematical methods and scientific reasoning to novel computing-related problems. - 19.
+Communicate effectively, both orally and in writing, as individuals.